"Well, I've got to run to keep from hidin',

 - One Piece: Smoker and Tashigi.
 In the first half of the story, they didn't get much screen time (mainly because Luffy couldn't hit Smoker and didn't stand a chance of beating him), but now that Luffy is stronger and can actually fight Smoker on even ground, they're bound to have their roles expanded.

 - In the XY arc of Pokémon Special, Team Flare is after X's Mega Ring and is clearly willing to use lethal force against him and his friends.
 Adding to that is that they have plenty of members disguised as ordinary citizens, so the kids are especially wary of every stranger they meet and staying too long in any area.
 As such, despite the fact that Y is clearly loaded, the kids have been camping out at night in remote areas and subsisting on convenience food.
+Likewise, Korinna and her grandfather are also being chased by Team Flare for similar reasons.
+To protect the secrets of Mega Evolution, the two were forced to destroy the Tower of Mastery before making a run for it.

 - The Kingdom Hearts fanfic The Renegades is about the former residents of Castle Oblivion being chased through the worlds by the other members of the Organization.